havmedia/aura-maintainer/README.md

 This repo contains the python Setup Maintainer for odoo setups.
 It is used to setup and maintain odoo setups on a server.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Requirements
+The script currently needs to be run as root.

 ## Commands

 ### init